Diffusion Co-Policy for Synergistic Human-Robot Collaborative Tasks: Abstract

 \section{Abstract}

-Modeling multimodal human behavior accurately has been a key barrier to increasing the level of interaction between human and robot, particularly for collaborative tasks.
-Our \textbf{key insight} is that the predictive accuracy of human behaviors on physical tasks is bottlenecked by the model for methods involving human behavior prediction.
-We present a method for training denoising diffusion probabilistic models on a dataset of collaborative human-human demonstrations and conditioning on past human partner actions to plan sequences of robot actions that synergize well with humans during test time.
-We demonstrate the method outperforms other state-of-art learning methods on human-robot table-carrying, a continuous state-action task, in both simulation and real settings with a human in the loop.
-Moreover, we qualitatively highlight compelling robot behaviors that arise during evaluations that demonstrate evidence of true human-robot collaboration, including mutual adaptation, shared task understanding, leadership switching, learned partner behaviors, and low levels of wasteful interaction forces arising from dissent.
+Modeling multimodal human behavior has been a key barrier to increasing the level of interaction between human and robot, particularly for collaborative tasks. \edits{Our \textbf{key insight} is that an effective, learned robot policy used for human-robot collaborative tasks must be able to express a high degree of multimodality, predict actions in a temporally consistent manner, and recognize a wide range of frequencies of human actions in order to seamlessly integrate with a human in the control loop.
+We present Diffusion Co-policy, a method for planning sequences of actions that synergize well with humans during test time.
+The co-policy predicts joint human-robot action sequences via a Transformer-based diffusion model, which is trained on a dataset of collaborative human-human demonstrations, and directly executes the robot actions in a receding horizon control framework.} We demonstrate in both simulation and real environments that the method outperforms other state-of-art learning methods on the task of human-robot table-carrying with a human in the loop.
+Moreover, we qualitatively highlight compelling robot behaviors that demonstrate evidence of true human-robot collaboration, including mutual adaptation, shared task understanding, leadership switching, and low levels of wasteful interaction forces arising from dissent.